-Topics covered in the 2020 study include:
+Topics covered in the 2023 study include:

-- Charging knowledge, habits, and preferences
+- EV charging awareness, habits, and preferences

 - Demographics and household information for segmentation

 Ask us how to access our insights or to field this study in your service territory

 If you’d like access to the survey insights, or if you’d like us to field the survey in your service territory, please fill out this form.

 If you’re an E Source member, you’ll get access to reports and webinars related to our study.
 Your access is determined by the services your utility subscribes to.

 If you’re interested in this market research but your utility doesn’t subscribe to an E Source service, please contact us.

 - All services will get content about overall survey findings.